 Signed a four-year deal with White Sox worth at least $40 million in December of 2014.

-Robertson pitched a perfect ninth inning to earn his 20th save of the year Sunday against the Blue Jays.
+Robertson pitched a scoreless ninth inning on two hits while striking out one to earn his 33rd save of the season Sunday against the Mariners.

 To instantly reveal our fantasy analysis of every player – including David Robertson – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for David Robertson|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for David Robertson|